Posthoc Interpretation via Quantization

-PIQ generates interpretations for a given classifier decision by utilizing the classifier's intermediate representation.
-The process starts by passing the classifier representation through an adapter layer, which is a shallow neural network that applies a first transformation.
+{Our method, PIQ, is a posthoc interpretation method designed to generate interpretations for trained neural networks.
+We outline the PIQ pipeline in Figure \ref{fig:piq}.} PIQ generates interpretations for a given classifier decision by utilizing the classifier's intermediate representation.
+The process starts by passing the classifier representation through an adapter layer, which is a shallow neural network that applies the first transformation.
 The adapted representation is vector quantized using the portion of the VQDictionary associated with the class.
-The decoder finally generates the interpretation by reconstructing the input data using the selected dictionary items.
+The decoder finally generates the interpretation mask by transforming the classifier representation using the selected dictionary items.
 In our experiments, we divide the VQDictionary equally among classes.

-Our model generates interpretations by breaking the Vector-Quantization dictionary into $\numclasses$ specific segments, each dedicated to a unique class.
+\tikzstyle{dictsmall} = [draw, thick, fill=white!10, rectangle, minimum height=1.0cm, minimum width=5cm] Our model generates interpretations by breaking the Vector-Quantization dictionary into $\numclasses$ specific segments, each dedicated to a unique class ($\numclasses$ denotes the number of possible classes).
 This process of class-specific vector quantization creates a bottleneck in the latent space of the interpreter, allowing PIQ to reconstruct only the parts of the input that are relevant to the classifier.
 The vector quantization is carried out in a learned latent space where abstract concepts are encoded and assigned to each class.
-We show the division of the VQdictionary items in Figure \ref{fig:vqdict}.
+We show the division of the VQDictionary items in Figure \ref{fig:piq}, within the VQDictionary block.